epwalsh/obsidian.nvim/README.md

     -- Optional, set to true to force ':ObsidianOpen' to bring the app to the foreground. open_app_foreground = false,

-    -- Optional, by default commands like `:ObsidianSearch` will attempt - -- in that order - telescope.nvim, fzf-lua, and fzf.nvim, and use the -- first one they find.
-By setting this option to your preferred -- finder, you can attempt it first.
-Note that if the specified finder -- is not installed, or if it the command does not support it, the -- remaining finders will be attempted in the original order. finder = "fzf-lua",
+    -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, and fzf.nvim (in that order), and use the -- first one they find.
+By setting this option to your preferred -- finder you can attempt it first.
+Note that if the specified finder -- is not installed, or if it the command does not support it, the -- remaining finders will be attempted in the original order. finder = "telescope.nvim",
   },
   config = function(_, opts)
     require("obsidian").setup(opts)